mnpopcenter/ipumsr/README.md

 ### Terrapop - Microlevel data

-Relies on usual extract file (with boundary files for maps) either zipped or unzipped This file is huge, so won't run on a local machine, but I need IT's help getting some dependcies set-up to run this on the mpcstats servers.
+Relies on usual extract file (with boundary files for maps) either zipped or unzipped

+This file is huge, so won't run on a local machine, but I need IT's help getting some dependencies set-up to run this on the mpcstats servers.